mozilla/socorro-infra/README.md

 these datastores will maintain state that is important such as users/permissions and other configuration specific to your site.

-# PostgreSQL
+## PostgreSQL

 PostgreSQL needs to have the initial schema and some required data loaded, in order for crash-stats to function.
 A user/password must be created, and the Processors and Webapp must be able to connect.

-See the Socorro-provided "setup-socorro.sh", which can do this with the postgres
+See the Socorro-provided `setup-socorro.sh`, which can do this with the postgres
 arg: `sudo setup-socorro.sh postgres`

 Additionally, some Django-specific tables must be set up in order for